-Representation AgreementsA representation agreement is a tool that allows your appointed representative to make personal and health care decisions for you.
-If you become incapacitated, there are 2 types of Representation Agreements, Standard (section 7) and Enhanced (section 9).
-Standard Representation Agreements cover routine financial and/or health care decisions, while enhanced Representation Agreements give broader powers to the representative, including refusing health care necessary to preserve life (life support).
+Representation AgreementsA representation agreement is a tool that allows your appointed representative to make personal and health care decisions for you if you become incapacitated.
+There are 2 types of Representation Agreements, Standard (section 7) and Enhanced (section 9).
+Standard Representation Agreements cover routine financial and/or health care decisions, while enhanced Representation Agreements give broader powers to the representative including refusing health care necessary to preserve life (life support).

 Advance DirectivesAn Advance Directive are written instructions about what health care you do or do not want if you become incapable and health care decisions need to be made.
 An Advance Directive does not appoint a person to act on your behalf.

-Planning for your future legal, financial, health care and personal affairs can appear to be a overwhelming task.
+Planning for your future legal, financial, health care and personal affairs can appear to be an overwhelming task.
 At Sterling Notary, we take the time to understand your needs and address your questions in a practical, professional manner.